 The quick procedure only applies to study proposals which have a large resemblance to a study proposal already approved by the ECS.
 Typical examples for study proposals eligible for the quick procedure are replication studies, or studies where the questionnaire includes a couple more items compared to the original study, or with small text changes.

-To apply for the quick procedure, follow the submission rules for the general procedure (see above), and mention in the email that the proposal is submitted for the quick procedure.
+To apply for the quick procedure, follow the submission rules for the general procedure (see above), and indicate that the proposal is submitted for the quick procedure.
 Please mention the study on which the proposal is based on, and provide the list of changes from the original study.

 The ECS will decide whether the research proposal qualifies for the quick procedure.